Mad565/FPS-IN-GODOT-4/README.md

 # FULL-FPS-IN-GODOT-4
 FPS_GODOT_4 - IT HAS PICKABLE WEAPONS AND WEAPON SWITCHING , ALSO IT HAS RECOIL TOO.

+If your using a future godot version. when you download the file please delete godot.project Because it won't work in future version of godot

 SO WHAT ARE YOU WAITING FOR DOWNLOAD IT NOWWW.

 WEAPONS INCLUDED :  RED-SHOTGUN , BLUE-SMG AND YELLOW-PISTOL